irfan-official/PYTHON/Readme.md

-# Thsis repository is for activity of learnig Pyhton language
+# This repository is for activity of my learnig Pyhton language

 ## Learning walk through